 Single Slit Experiment

-• To find wavelength of given laser using the slit of known width.
+- To find the wavelength of a given laser using the slit of known width.

-• Proving the concept of Heisenberg uncertainty principle.
+- Proving the concept of the Heisenberg uncertainty principle.

-• Precise Optical Alignment: The optical alignment of the components is attained by optical bench, the setting up time is faster and experimentation is easy.
+- Precise Optical Alignment: The optical alignment of the components is attained by the optical bench, the set-up time is faster and experimentation is easy.

-• Digital Lux Meter with Transverse Saddle: The digital Lux meter enables measurement of light intensity.
-The transverse saddle helps in fine movement of Lux meter perpendicular to the direction of light.
+- Digital Lux Meter with Transverse Saddle: The digital Lux meter enables the measurement of light intensity.
+The transverse saddle helps in the fine movement of the Lux meter perpendicular to the direction of light.